su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Species_Transport_Composition_Dependent_Model/Inc_Species_Transport_Composition_Dependent_Model.md

 MIXING_VISCOSITY_MODEL = WILKE
 ```

 The Species transport is switched on by setting `KIND_SCALAR_MODEL= SPECIES_TRANSPORT`.
 For the mass diffusivity, the following models are available `DIFFUSIVITY_MODEL= CONSTANT_DIFFUSIVITY, CONSTANT_SCHMIDT, UNITY_LEWIS, CONSTANT_LEWIS` , where `CONSTANT_DIFFUSIVITY` is the default model.
-For the first two, a constant value must be specified in the.cfg file for all species, as shown in the species transport tutorial [Inc_Species_Transport](/tutorials/Inc_Species_Transport/).
+For the first two, a constant value must be specified in the.cfg file for all species, as it is done in the species transport tutorial [Inc_Species_Transport](/tutorials/Inc_Species_Transport/).
 For the UNITY_LEWIS, no values must be provided because the diffusivity is computed using the mixture thermal conductivity, density and heat capacity at constant pressure; for more information, please see $^{3}$.
 For highly diffusive gases, such as hydrogen, the `CONSTANT_LEWIS` option could be used.
 For this option, the Lewis numbers of the N-1 species for which a transport equation is being solved must be provided as a list using the option `CONSTANT_LEWIS_NUMBER= Le_1, Le_2, ..., Le_N_1`.
 Finally, for turbulent simulations, the turbulent diffusivity is computed based on the `SCHMIDT_NUMBER_TURBULENT`.
 For reference, please consult [the respective theory](/docs_v7/Theory/#species-transport).

 Finally, for the SST model, it is possible to provide the intensity and turbulent-to-laminar viscosity ratios per inlet.
 For this option, we use the following structure: `MARKER_INLET_TURBULENT= (inlet_1, TurbIntensity_1, TurbLamViscRatio_1, inlet_2, TurbIntensity_2, TurbLamViscRatio_2, ...)`.